soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 for `N` iterations.

-This is of course only one way to do tail call elimination and other strategies exists, such as translating code like our recursive `sum` above to the iteration version.
+This is of course only one way to do tail call elimination and other strategies exists, such as translating code like our recursive `add` above to the iteration version.

 #### Laziness